LiangliangNan/Easy3D/ReadMe.md

 By abstracting geometric elements as one of the above drawables, more general visualization (e.g., vector fields, scalar fields) can be done very conveniently.

 ### Build
 Easy3D depends on some third-party libraries and **all dependencies are included** in the distribution.
-So you **do NOT** need to anything about collecting and building annoying third-party libraries.

-You do need [CMake](https://cmake.org/download/) and of course a compiler to build Easy3D:
+So you don't need to do anything about third-party libraries.
+But you do need [CMake](https://cmake.org/download/) and, of course, a compiler to build Easy3D:

 - CMake >= 3.1
 - a compiler that supports `>= C++11`